Jake the Dog: Appearances

 Jake the Dog is one of the main characters of Adventure Time and often appears alongside his best friend and adopted brother Finn the Human.

-In the series finale "Come Along With Me," Finn and Jake help Princess Bubblegum fight her dictatorial uncle Gumbald.
+In the series finale "Come Along with Me", Finn and Jake help Princess Bubblegum fight her dictatorial uncle Gumbald.
 Realizing that violence is not the answer to the conflict, they ally with Gumbald to defeat the evil deity GOLB, who is intent on destroying Ooo.
 GOLB is defeated, although Fern dies in the aftermath.
 Jake and Finn promises to plant Fern's seedling in the ruins of the treehouse, which has been destroyed.
 The seedling grows into a new treehouse, with a grass sword inside.
 Finn and Jake are shown relaxing on a beach witnessing the humans return to Ooo for the first time in centuries.

 The Adventure Time: Distant Lands special "Together Again" takes place sometime after the end of the series, after Jake has died.
 Finn, who has recently died, journeys through the Dead Worlds to be reunited with Jake, who died many years before him.
 After they reunite in the afterlife, the two choose to reincarnate back into the living world.

+In Adventure Time: Fionna and Cake, Jake is absent but it is implied that he has died, since he no longer accompanies Finn and everyone speaks of him in the past tense.
+Season 2, episode 9, "The Karmic Worm," alludes to the moment of Jake's death.